Lindsay Lohan confirms Freaky Friday sequel is in the works

 - DIRECTORY

-A follow-up to the hit 2003 movie has been rumoured for several months, but Lindsay has now confirmed the news.

-Both she and Jamie Lee Curtis will reprise their roles in the new film.
+The former child star hinted in 2023 that a follow-up film could be on the cards, and now she has confirmed she and Jamie Lee Curtis will reunite for round two.

+Interviewed on SiriusXM's Andy Cohen Live radio show, Lindsay, 37, remained tight-lipped about the project but was able to express her excitement.

-"I don't want to say too much," Lindsay said on SiriusXM's Andy Cohen Live.
+"I don't want to say too much," Lindsay shared on March 4.
 "And we're both excited.
 I'm gonna speak for Jamie."

-The Mean Girls star, 37, refused to give a timeline, saying to Andy, "I won't say that yet."

-Lindsay and Jamie have famously stayed friends over the past 20 years since appearing in the first film together, and Jamie hinted of the reunion in November when she posted a photo of her and Lindsay together.
+Pressed on when exactly the new movie might start shooting, Lindsay, who gave birth to her son Luai seven months ago, was guarded.